seanbao/mnemonas/docs/linux-systemd-deployment.en.md

 sudo mnemonas-doctor
 ```

-`mnemonas-doctor` checks service state, Web UI, directory permissions, filesystem type, and free space.
+`mnemonas-doctor` checks service state, Web UI, the config file, runtime-sensitive files, directory permissions, filesystem type, free space, and backup-root placement.
+A non-regular `config.toml` is a failure; a symlinked or broadly readable config file is reported as a risk.
+When authentication is enabled, it reports a missing `users.json`; it also reports risks when `users.json`, `secrets.json`, or their relevant parent directories are symlinks, unexpected file types, or broadly readable.
+When `BACKUP_ROOT` exists, it must not equal or live under `storage.root`; it also reports a risk when both paths use the same filesystem source and when the service user or current diagnostic environment cannot write to it.
+Use a separate disk, dataset, or remote mount path for backup targets.
 The Web UI health and storage pages also show the underlying filesystem type, mount point, device or dataset source, redacted mount options, ZFS/Btrfs native-checksum hints, and space-alert runtime state.
 Administrators can download a diagnostic bundle from the health page and copy a storage-backing summary from the storage page for troubleshooting records.
 It also warns when UFW appears to expose dataplane ports.

 After config changes: